Unit Conversion Errors That Cost Millions: Real Case Studies

 4. Use Reliable Conversion Tools

 Don't rely on memory or mental math for conversions.
-Use verified conversion tools like EazyUnit's converters, which use accurate, up-to-date conversion factors from authoritative sources.
+Use verified conversion tools like EazyUnit's converters or specialized tools like EveryUnitConverter.com, which provide accurate, up-to-date conversion factors from authoritative sources.

 5. Double-Check Critical Calculations